 The parameters presented in the parameter file (e.g. BNCH.ILP), are fitted with taper function by setting the cutoff equal to 16.0 Angstrom.
 Using different cutoff or taper function should be careful.

 Two new sets of parameters of ILP for two-dimensional hexagonal Materials are presented in (Ouyang).
-These parameters provide a good description in both short- and long-range interaction regime, while the old ILP parameters published in (Leven) and (Maaravi) are only suitable for long-range interaction regime.
-This feature is essential for simulations in high-pressure regime (i.e., the interlayer distance smaller than the equilibrium distance).
+These parameters provide a good description in both short- and long-range interaction regimes.
+While the old ILP parameters published in (Leven2) and (Maaravi) are only suitable for long-range interaction regime.
+This feature is essential for simulations in high pressure regime (i.e., the interlayer distance is smaller than the equilibrium distance).
 The benchmark tests and comparison of these parameters can be found in (Ouyang).

 This potential must be used in combination with hybrid/overlay.
 Other interactions can be set to zero using pair_style none.

 Mixing, shift, table, tail correction, restart, rRESPA info: